chelseasanc/knowledgebase/channels/LinkedIn/markdown/How can I start a Flõ with LinkedIn?.md

 </div>

 ####Monitor Shares
-Use this Event to start a Fl&otilde; when someone in your network shares something.
+Use this Event to start a Fl&otilde; when someone in your network shares an update.

 *Output data:*